Shasta Abbey: Training

 Buddhist training at Shasta Abbey is based on the practice of Serene Reflection Meditation (Sōtō Zen) and the keeping of the Buddhist Precepts.
 The resident monastic community includes approximately 26 vegetarian, celibate male and female monks.
+The robes of the monastics reflect a combination of traditions, representing both the Chinese Chan and Japanese Sōtō Zen traditions that Jiyu-Kennett ordained under.

 The daily schedule is a kaleidoscope of seated meditation, ceremonial and working meditation in all its various forms in order to cultivate the mind of meditation in all aspects of daily life.
 The schedule flows through the day from the wake-up bell to lights out, and provides opportunities “…to do what needs to be done…”.
 A typical day’s schedule is hard to define, but most days start with meditation and Morning Service.
 The day is then filled with the normal activities of daily life: Meals eaten together, individual monastic office tasks and tasks done together for the benefit of the whole community, time for individual spiritual practice and time for common ceremonial and practice, rest and renewal time including community tea and tea with the laity.

 Lay residents staying at the Abbey for an extended period of time, and visitors participating in retreats are asked to follow a similar schedule to that of the monks.
 Both monks and laity observe the practice of The Middle Way as far as possible in the daily schedule.

 The Abbey is a place of silence and serenity for the local congregation, lay friends and interested visitors.
 Practitioners strive to follow the Buddha's Teachings wholeheartedly, giving up what seems important from the point of view of the self to follow the Way of the Buddhas and Ancestors.
-This is reflected in their attitude of faith and practice of Dāna(mutual assistance):
+This is reflected in their attitude of faith and practice of Dāna (mutual assistance):